 Blinds with Duette® fabrics are becoming increasingly popular.
-This is mainly because of its honeycomb structure, which creates an insulating layer that helps to control temperatures in a glass room such as a conservatory.
-This means they can help reduce heat build-up in the summer months and keep the warmth in throughout the winter months, as well as preventing UV damage to your furnishings.
+This is mainly because of its honeycomb structure; which creates an insulating layer that helps to control temperatures in a glass room such as a conservatory.
+This means they can help reduce heat build-up in the summer months and keep the warmth in throughout the winter months.
+They also prevent your furnishing from being affected from UV damage.
 Another benefit of their unique structure is that they have no visible cording holes, for a neater look.

 Duette® fabric blinds are very popular at the moment, and – combined with our unique pure™ Technology – can be fitted into a wide range of different conservatory shapes.

 Specifically designed by us for use in conservatories, our pure™ Pleated Blinds are ideal for those customers with a bespoke shaped conservatory.
 This is because, unlike a lot of the standard blind systems used in the industry, we have designed our pure™ Pleated Blinds to fit into the most awkward shaped glazing, including obtuse roof blinds and triangular gable windows.
 Our pure™ pleated blinds use a Solar Design™ fabric.
 They are designed to reduce heat and glare within the room; but still let in enough natural light to keep the room bright.

 Our pure™ Pinoleum blinds are ideal for those looking for a more classic décor in their conservatory.
 Popular with timber-framed conservatories, the pinoleum wood weave reduces glare and increases privacy.
 They can also provide a mixture of a traditional look and advanced conservatory blinds technology.
 This is because, their optional solar reflective lining reduces heat throughout the warmer month.